-As of March 31, 2022, we had cash and cash equivalents of \$161.7 million.
-We believe that our existing cash and cash equivalents as of March 31, 2022, will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2024.
+As of September 30, 2022, we had cash and cash equivalents of \$116.0 million.
+We believe that our existing cash and cash equivalents as of September 30, 2022, will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2024.
 This forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses could vary materially and adversely as a result of a number of factors.
 We have based our estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.

 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate further clinical trials of and seek marketing approval for, our product candidates and continue to enhance and optimize our vector technology and manufacturing processes.
-Furthermore, we currently have a total of five investigational gene therapies in our pipeline, two of which are in clinical development.
+Furthermore, we currently have a total of four gene therapy programs in our pipeline, two of which are in clinical development.
 Further development of these programs will require us to expend significant resources to advance these candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to product sales, medical affairs, marketing, manufacturing and distribution.
 Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on reasonable terms, we would be forced to delay, reduce or eliminate certain of our research and development programs.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, results and costs of drug discovery, laboratory testing, preclinical development and clinical trials for our current and future product candidates, including the extent of any impacts from the ongoing COVID-19 pandemic on these activities; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the costs associated with our manufacturing process development and evaluation of third-party manufacturers; - · revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the terms of our current and any future license agreements and collaborations; and - the extent to which we acquire or in-license other product candidates, technologies and intellectual property.
+- the scope, progress, results and costs of drug discovery, laboratory testing, preclinical development and clinical trials for our current and future product candidates, including the extent of any impacts from the ongoing COVID-19 pandemic on these activities; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - · the costs associated with our manufacturing process development and evaluation of third-party manufacturers; - · revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the amounts, if any, raised from potential financings and capital raising activities; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the costs of defending against and resolving adverse litigation, if any; - the terms of our current and any future license agreements and collaborations; and - the extent to which we acquire or in-license other product candidates, technologies and intellectual property.